loda-lang/loda-programs/programs/oeis/list6.md

 * [A327491](http://oeis.org/A327491) ([L08 program](327/A327491.asm)): a(0) = 0.
 If 4 divides n then a(n) = valuation(n, 2) else a(n) = (n mod 2) + 1.
 * [A327492](http://oeis.org/A327492) ([L06 program](327/A327492.asm)): Partial sums of A327491.
 * [A327493](http://oeis.org/A327493) ([L06 program](327/A327493.asm)): a(n) = 2^A327492(n).
+* [A327503](http://oeis.org/A327503) ([L08 program](327/A327503.asm)): Number of steps to reach a fixed point starting with n and repeatedly taking the quotient by the maximum divisor that is 1 or not a perfect power (A327501, A327502).
 * [A327517](http://oeis.org/A327517) ([L04 program](327/A327517.asm)): Number of factorizations of n that are empty or have at least two factors, all of which are > 1 and pairwise coprime.
 * [A327565](http://oeis.org/A327565) ([L09 program](327/A327565.asm)): Number of transfers of marbles between two sets until the first repetition.
 * [A327570](http://oeis.org/A327570) ([L06 program](327/A327570.asm)): a(n) = n*phi(n)^2, phi = A000010.